Timeo1210/m3u8-dl-fast/README.md

 ## Install

-Download your corresponding OS program (macos not supported) in the release panel.
+Download your corresponding OS program in the release panel.
+(Linux/MacOS/Windows)

 ## Usage